Daw990/Car-Mechanic/README.md

    3. Make Roles

-      - in table 'role' need to make roles
+      - in table 'role' you need to add roles
       ```
       insert into role values (1, 'USER');
       insert into role values (2, 'ADMIN');